 How is the project licensed?

 The project will be Licensed under Article 10 of the NYS Public Service Law and permitted by the NYS Department of Environmental Conservation.
 This process is expected to take up to 16 months to complete.
 During that time National Grid will be working on designs and performing various studies that will be presented to the State Regulators and the Public as part of the Licensing and Permitting Process.
-National Grid expects to submit a preliminary scoping statement in late winter 2014 and the project application in June 2014.
-Licenses and Permits are expected in early 2015.

 When will the construction begin?